 Dinner Key Marina, Miami

 South of Downtown Miami is Coconut Grove, and that posh village is home to the Dinner Key Marina.
 This harbor offers a variety of accommodation options for a variety of seafarers, including liveaboards.
 The City of Miami also boasts that Dinner Key Marina is “Florida’s largest wet slip marine facility,” with 582 slips available.
 If you prefer that type of marina and do not mind being in a beautiful area like the Grove, this may be the place for you.

 Services and Amenities: 582 slips, electrical connections (30 amp, 50 amp, 100 amp), fueling, laundry, security (24 hours), customs, fishing charters

 Stock Island Marina Village, Key West

-Miami is a marvelous metropolis, but there is more to South Florida than the Magic City.
-The people of Key West, for example, know all about island living, which may be why they are so friendly to liveaboards.
+Miami is a marvelous metropolis, but there is more to South Florida than Magic City.
+The people of Key West, for example, know all about island living.
+This may be the reason why they are so friendly to liveaboards.
 The Stock Island Marina Village lives up to its name, with a massive community of people who have made their yachts into a home.
 As such, they offer plenty of services to make life that much easier.
-Sailors not intent on settling down for too long will find that this South Florida marina also serves as a nice jumping-off point for breaking away from the Sunshine State and seeing the wonders of the Caribbean.
+Sailors not intent on settling down for too long will find that this South Florida marina also serves as a nice jumping-off point for breaking away from the Sunshine State.
+And, seeing the wonders of the Caribbean.

 Services and Amenities: 220 slips, electrical connections, fueling, restaurant, laundry, security